 Is there a wider range of circumstances in which the federal government would have good cause to discriminate on the basis of sex rather than race?
 On the basis of sexual orientation?
 On whether marital arrangements are limited to two persons or include persons closely related?
 On the basis of wealth?
 If the presumptive requirement of fiduciary law is equal treatment of principals/beneficiaries, it is hard to see how one could avoid asking these kinds of questions.
 To answer them, of course, requires knowing some things that are very difficult to know: What counts as "reasonable cause" for an action?
 Do reasons for actions have to be tailored to individual circumstances or may they be based upon generalizations?
+If the latter, how accurate do those generalizations need to be?
+What classes of people are appropriate for generalizations?
 How compelling do the government's reasons for actions have to be in different circumstances?
 Do those reasons have the same force regardless of the basis for differential treatment and regardless of the characteristics of the people burdened and benefited by the action?
 Does discrimination on the basis of race require a stronger, weaker, or identical strength of reason than discrimination on the basis of sex?
 Do the reasons require the same force when one is considering: (a) the administration of benefit programs, (b) the operation of a prison system, or (c) the management of the military?
 What would a jurisprudence involving judicial enforcement of this kind of fiduciary duty look like?